Taapeli/isotammi-addons/source/SuperTool/README.md

 ![SuperTool](SuperTool-set-gender.png)

-Note that you cannot change the properties of the objects by simply assigning new values to properties of *Proxy* objects.
+Note that you cannot change the properties of the objects by simply assigning new values to properties of *Proxy* objects (see below).
 For example, in the People category, this does not work:

 ```python
 gender = Person.FEMALE